-- Safety Due to the unique nature of this program, there is a heavy emphasis on identifying and preventing evasion of highway use taxes.
+Safety - Due to the unique nature of this program, there is a heavy emphasis on identifying and preventing evasion of highway use taxes.
 In addition to the fact that motor fuels are hazardous materials, and evasion often accompanies theft, the unaccounted-for movement, and handling of the product can cause safety issues.
 Furthermore, the adulteration of fuel can create unstable mixtures, damaging engines and creating a potential for fires and other hazards.
-Often it is found that those who are evading the taxes have a willingness to avoid all safety protocols. - Economic Strength and Improving Core Assets and Transformation of our Nation's Transportation Infrastructure The evasion of highway use taxes directly affects the Highway Trust Fund and thus reduces the revenue available for all highway-related programs.
+Often it is found that those who are evading the taxes have a willingness to avoid all safety protocols.